-This chapter provides information for multi-agency practitioners about the process for adults or carers who wish to make a complaint about their experience of the safeguarding process, or appeal a decision that was made during the process.
+This chapter provides information for practitioners about the process for adults or carers who wish to make a complaint about their experience of the safeguarding adults process, or appeal a decision that was made during the process.

-Practitioners should make every effort to ensure that adults and their carers are fully consulted and involved in the safeguarding process, kept informed of the progress of any investigation and are at the centre of work to ensure their safety and wellbeing (see Making Safeguarding Personal).
+Practitioners should make every effort to ensure that adults and their carers are fully consulted and involved in the safeguarding process, kept informed of the progress of any investigation and are at the centre of work to ensure their safety and wellbeing (see Making Safeguarding Personal chapter).

 However, there will be occasions when an adult or their carer wish to make a complaint about their experience or the outcome of the safeguarding process.

 Where the adult or carer wishes to make a complaint about an individual organisation, they should be directed to the organisation’s complaints procedure.

 For professionals who wish to complain about an aspect of the process, please see Escalation Protocol: Resolution of Professional Disagreements between Workers Relating to the Safety of Adults.

 At any stage of the complaints process, the adult or carer may bring an advocate or friend to support them.
-An independent advocate can make a complaint on behalf of an adult (see Independent Advocacy).
-Some adults or carers may require interpreting or communication services (see Interpreting, Signing and Communication Needs).
+An independent advocate can make a complaint on behalf of an adult (see Independent Advocacy chapter).
+Some adults or carers may require interpreting or communication services (see the chapter on Interpreting, Signing and Communication Needs).

 When a representative makes a complaint on behalf of the adult, written confirmation will normally be required – as far as this is possible to give – that the person is happy for this representation to take place and if appropriate for relevant information to be shared directly with the representative.